Gerald Aungier

-Gerald Aungier (1640 – 30 June 1677) was the 2nd Governor of Bombay.
-He was made the president of the Surat factory and the governor of Bombay in 1669, which posts he held until his death in 1677.
-He was responsible for the initial growth of the city.
-He is said to have famously quoted Bombay to be "the city which by God's assistance is intended to be built".

-It was during his tenure that the small town island of Bombay was converted into a promising hub for commerce.
+Gerald Aungier (1640 – 30 June 1677), of Anglo-Irish stock, was the 2nd British Governor of Bombay, and is often spoken of as the city's "founding father".
+As president of the English East India Company's factory in Surat, in 1669 he took control of the small territorial possession which had been ceded from Portugal to Britain at the time of the marriage of King Charles II to Catherine of Braganza, and laid the foundations of its development into a great city.
+During his tenure, the small town island of Bombay was converted into a promising hub for commerce.
 Great care was taken to bring the best traders, artisans and other professions to settle in Bombay.
-He is credited with adopting principles of religious toleration, empowered local self-governments and a strong focus on commerce ably supported by the creation of courts and enforcement through the formation of the local militia of Bhandari youth which evolved into the Bombay Police.
+He is credited with adopting principles of religious tolerance, empowered local self-government, and a strong focus on commerce supported by the creation of courts and by enforcement through the formation of the local militia of Bhandari youth which evolved into the Bombay Police.
+By his leadership Aungier drew upon the experience of the English Plantations of Ireland, in which his grandfather, his father and brother were closely involved, carrying the interests of commerce and colonialism far afield in the wider formation of Empire.